 Bridge to Terebithia

-Bridge to Terebithia is about the friendship between a 5th grade boy named Jesse and a new girl named Leslie who moves next door.
+Bridge to Terebithia is about the friendship between a 5th-grade boy named Jesse and a new girl named Leslie who moves next door.
 The story centers around the friendship between Jesse and Leslie.
-Both kids have a lot of challenges to deal with in their lives.
+They have a lot of challenges and struggles in their lives.
 They create an imaginary world called Terebithia, where they rule as king and queen.
 However, the story takes a tragic turn when Leslie is killed and Jesse has to come to terms with her loss.

 My Side of the Mountain

 My Side of the Mountain is about a boy who gets tired of living in a cramped apartment in New York City.
-He runs away to live by himself on an abandoned farm in the Catskills Mountains.
+He runs away to live alone on an abandoned farm in the Catskills Mountains.
+Children are fascinated by the idea of being independent and not having anyone telling them what to do.
+The main character Sam is a brave, outdoorsy type who somehow has all the skills he needs to survive in the mountains.
 This book was written in 1959, so many of today's parents may have read it when they were kids.
-Many children are fascinated by the idea of being independent and not having anyone telling them what to do.
-The main character Sam is a brave, outdoorsy type who somehow has all the skills he needs to survive in the mountains.